André Malraux: After the war

-Malraux was nominated for the Nobel Prize in Literature on 70 occasions.
+Malraux was nominated for the Nobel Prize in Literature 94 times.
 He was an annual contender for the prize in the 1950s and 1960s, but was never awarded.
 In 1969 he was the main candidate considered for the prize along with Samuel Beckett.
 His candidacy was supported by some members of the Nobel committee, but was rejected for political reasons by another member, and the Swedish Academy ultimately decided that Beckett should be awarded.

 Death

 Malraux died in Créteil, near Paris, on 23 November 1976 from a lung embolism.
 He was a heavy smoker and had cancer.
 He was cremated and his ashes buried in the Verrières-le-Buisson (Essonne) cemetery.
 In recognition of his contributions to French culture, his ashes were moved to the Panthéon in Paris during 1996, on the twentieth anniversary of his death.